 - a) For CBD A, include blocks to measure the accumulated error being made in the value of x against the real (analytical) solution of the harmonic oscillator sin(t).
-The accumulated error is then given by $e(t) = \int |sin(t) x(t)| dt$.
-You will need to implement your own SinBlock to compute sin(t) and the absolute value of its input.
-(Hint: use the self.getClock().getTime() instruction to get the current time for the SinBlock). - b) Plot the error being made in the simulation of CBD A with at least two different step sizes, for instance, with step size 0.1 and 0.001. - c) Repeat the previous two tasks for the CBD B.
+The accumulated error is then given by $e(t) = \int |sin(t) x(t)| dt$ .
+You will need to implement your own SinBlock to compute sin(t) and the absolute value of its input. - b) Plot the error being made in the simulation of CBD A with at least two different step sizes, for instance, with step size 0.1 and 0.001. - c) Repeat the previous two tasks for the CBD B.

-I should be able to reproduce the results you got by running:
+It should be possible to reproduce the results you got by running, for example:

-path/to/python -m cbd.examples.CBDA path/to/python -m cbd.examples.CBDB
+python -m cbd.examples.CBDA python -m cbd.examples.CBDB